-The next point is really important
+The next point is really important:

-All beings, large and small, subtle and gross, speak this language of feeling.
+All beings, large and small, subtle and gross, speak the language of feeling.
 Through feelings and expressions of sensual intelligence we communicate with our bacteria.

-The procedure has two parts:
+The procedure has two parts: Love and Wholeness

-Love – Sending love to the gut bacteria elicits their receptivity.
+Sending love to the gut bacteria elicits their receptivity.
 How often do we acknowledge the importance of the role they play in our lives, much less thank them?
 They value our love, attention and gratitude.
 This part of the message is formed in the heart.
-Allow the heart to fill with love, light, appreciation, forgiveness, empathy—whatever feels right to you.
+So allow your heart to fill with love, light, appreciation, forgiveness, empathy—whatever feels right to you.
 We give what we wish to receive.
 Honor them as God in you, for they are Divine Being.
 The love is formed in the heart, but permeates the central nervous system.
 From the spine, the communication will automatically transfer to the gut.
 This part of the communication process happens spontaneously.
 It will be good to allow your attention to follow the flow of the love anyway.
 It feels good.

-Wholeness – It is important to acknowledge that we cannot exist without them, and they cannot exist without us.
+It is important to acknowledge that we cannot exist without them, and they cannot exist without us.
 For this reason, they must change to support our highest health, immortality, and perfection in the physical form.
 In the end, the perfection of Being is Brahman, totality, complete union with the Divine.
 For me this is the message that goes with the love, but you may form the vision in a way that expresses your highest intention for yourself.
 It is not a word, it is a feeling, an experience of one’s perfection in the physical form, of one’s fully enlightened state.
 This is formed in the head and crown of the body.
 By intention it is directed to the spine along with the love.